alessandrosp/japanese_resources/README.md

 ### Vocabulary

 List of words associated with the various JPLT levels.
 Note that there isn't an official list of words (whilst there's an official list of kanji).
-These lists are created by collating various unofficial lists and they can be expected to be more or less correct.
+These lists are created by collating various unofficial lists and they can be expected to be more or less correct in the sense that these words have a high probability to be used in the tests.

+That said, there is not guarantee that words that are not in these lists won't appear on any of the tests (see [I just want to remind everyone there is no Official JLPT N1 Vocab list](https://www.reddit.com/r/LearnJapanese/comments/5gnt58/i_just_want_to_remind_everyone_there_is_no/)).

 | Level | Num.
 Words (Level) | Num.
 Words (Cumulative) |
 |:-----:|:------------------:|:-----------------------:|